greenboxal/doggohub/doc/administration/reply_by_email_postfix_setup.md

 This document will take you through the steps of setting up a basic Postfix mail server with IMAP authentication on Ubuntu, to be used with [Reply by email].

-The instructions make the assumption that you will be using the email address `incoming@gitlab.example.com`, that is, username `incoming` on host `gitlab.example.com`.
+The instructions make the assumption that you will be using the email address `incoming@doggohub.example.com`, that is, username `incoming` on host `doggohub.example.com`.
 Don't forget to change it to your actual host when executing the example code snippets.

 ## Configure your server firewall

 1. Open up port 25 on your server so that people can send email into the server over SMTP.
-2. If the mail server is different from the server running GitLab, open up port 143 on your server so that GitLab can read email from the server over IMAP.
+2. If the mail server is different from the server running DoggoHub, open up port 143 on your server so that DoggoHub can read email from the server over IMAP.

 ## Install packages